This post may contain affiliate links, view our disclosure policy.

 Some of the easy hikes in Rocky Mountain National Park to do with children are the Lily Lake Loop (.8 mile), Bear Lake Loop (.8 mile), and Alluvial Fan (.2 mile) because they’re low in difficulty and high in beauty!

-If you’re in the mood to go chasing waterfalls, Adam Falls and Alberta Falls are good options.
+If you’re in the mood to chase waterfalls, Adam Falls and Alberta Falls are good options.

 And finally, The Loch and Alpine Ridge Trail are awesome for tweens and teens.